clemauyeung/User-Centered-Web-Design/Meeting6.md

 | Rent the venue for a private event | | |
 | Find job opportunities | | |

+We will use the task matrix to create cards for the card sort and eventually form the information architecture for the site.

 ## Next Steps

 - Spencer write content for Dating Dave aka "Boyfriend Brad"
 - Clem write content for Planning Pam
 - Nikil create visual design of persona
 - Setu and Demi edit persona content
-- Setu set up OptimalSort (create account)
+- Setu set up Optimal Sort (create account)